Thank you for subscribing

 As the primary connection between Australia’s two biggest cities, the Hume is well-used by travellers journeying between Melbourne and Sydney.

-Download the arevo fuel finder app before you set out to ensure you get the best deal on fuel throughout your journey and sign up for RACV Emergency Roadside Assistance to make sure you're prepared for any situation.
+Before you leave, sign up for RACV Emergency Roadside Assistance to make sure you're prepared for any situation.
 If you're an existing RACV Member, make sure your details are up-to-date before you head off.

 Driving an electric vehicle (EV)?
-The growing EV charging network means you don’t need to worry about running out of charge.
+The growing EV charging network means you can plan your next rest stop and charge your vehicle at the same time.

 Towns, attractions, and rest stops on the Hume Highway